flowstatedev/garmin-gotchi-instinct2x/README.md

-# 🐣 garmin-gotchi
+# garmin-gotchi-instinct2x

+This is a fork of Gualor/garmin-gotchi with mods to get the app to run on instinct2x.
+Notes specific to garmin-gotchi-instinct2x follow.

-## NOTE: THIS IS A ROUGH PROOF OF CONCEPT FOR INSTINCT2X
+## [garmin-gotchi-instinct2x] THIS IS A ROUGH PROOF OF CONCEPT FOR INSTINCT2X 🚨🚨🚨THIS FORK IS NOT PRODUCTION-READY🚨🚨🚨

 This fork contains some *extremely rough* proof-of-concept changes to get the app working for instinct2x (a Connect IQ 3 device).
 The original repo can be found here: https://github.com/Gualor/garmin-gotchi

-Without going into too many details, let's just that without any changes, the instinct2x version of this app would've required an additional ~200 KB available application memory to load without modification, due to various differences between CIQ 3 (instinct2x) and CIQ 4 (instinct3solar45mm).
+Without going into too many details, let's just say that without any changes, the instinct2x version of this app would've required an additional ~200 KB available application memory to load without modification, due to various differences between CIQ 3 (instinct2x) and CIQ 4 (instinct3solar45mm).
 But on the contrary, instinct2x actually has ~32 KB less memory for `watchApp`s than instinct3solar45mm.
 Drastic changes had to be made.